oxidecomputer/crucible/tools/README.md

 A variety of extent size and extent counts are used (always the same total region size of ~100G).

-## test_reconnect.sh
-A stress test of the reconnect code path.
-Start up the "downstairs_daemon" script that will start three downstairs, then in a loop kill and restart one at random.
-Then, run in a loop the client "one" test which tries to start the upstairs and do one IO, wait for the result, then exit.

 ## test_repair.sh
 A test to break, then repair a downstairs region that is out of sync with the other regions, in a loop

+## test_replay.sh
+A test that checks the replay code path, if a downstairs disconnects and then reconnects, we replay jobs to it.
+This is a thin wrapper around the crutest replay test.
+We use dsc to start and run the downstairs, then subject the crutest upstairs to disconnecting downstairs.

 ## test_restart_repair.sh
 Test the repair process while the downstairs are restarting, in a loop.